MaeWoods/aocseq/README.md

 # VRTrack
 VRTrack is a software package written in R and Rcpp for the prediction of antigen specific T cells from the masses.

-The tool is compatible with Adaptive biotechnologies' TCR immunoseq assay (https://www.immunoseq.com), or any time series TCR repertoire CDR3 TCRbeta data of nucleic acid sequence productive frequency, their corresponding amino acid sequences and the total number of T cells.
+The tool is compatible with Adaptive biotechnologies' TCR immunoseq assay (https://www.immunoseq.com), or any time series CDR3 TCRbeta dataset of a TCR repertoire in the format of nucleic acid sequence productive frequency, the corresponding amino acid sequences and the total number of T cells.
+The data can be from multiple conditions or treatments and multiple time points.

 <img src="VRTrack.png" width="90%"></img>